Global Agenda Council on Emerging Multinationals 2012-2014

 What the Council is doing about it

 The Global Agenda Council on Emerging Multinationals has identified youth unemployment and innovation by emerging multinationals as critical issues, and intends to inform better practice, policy and theory.
-In May 2013, the Council organized a high-level Innovation Workshop at the Neusoft Headquarters in Dalian, China, addressing three key issues: the innovation challenges emerging multinationals face while addressing growth opportunities in developed countries (south-north innovation); the innovation challenges while growing in other developing countries (south-south innovation); and innovation to capture growth opportunities in domestic markets, especially underserved population (inclusive innovation).
+In May 2013, the Council organized a high-level innovation workshop at the Neusoft headquarters in Dalian, People’s Republic of China, addressing three key issues: the innovation challenges emerging multinationals face while addressing growth opportunities in developed countries (south-north innovation); the innovation challenges while growing in other developing countries (south-south innovation); and innovation to capture growth opportunities in domestic markets, especially underserved population (inclusive innovation).

 Working closely with the Council on Youth Unemployment, the Council on Emerging Multinationals has created the TEN Youth programme.
 The scheme aims to provide the talent enterprise requires, while reducing youth unemployment by developing innovative mentoring schemes, creating quality internships and increasing apprenticeships available to young people.

-The final report on the Dalian workshop will be shared with the Forum community as well as leaders of emerging multinationals worldwide.
-Over the next 12 months, the Council also hopes to deepen and take forward its initiative on youth unemployment and deliver a set of detailed protocols on mentoring and apprenticeship for enterprises.
+The final report on the Dalian workshop will be shared with the Forum community as well as with leaders of emerging multinationals worldwide.
+Over the next 12 months, the Council hopes to deepen and advance its initiative on youth unemployment and deliver a set of detailed protocols on mentoring and apprenticeship for enterprises.

 “Developing markets accounted for 60% of incremental world GDP between 2000 and 2010.
 Over the next decade, most of the world’s expected population growth of approximately 750 million people will be in these economies.”